talkpython/mastering-pycharm-course/your-turn/2-the-editor/readme.md

 Return to `program.py`.
 Notice how many PEP8 formatting warnings it has.
 Use reformat code to fix this!

 If you forgot the command sequence, use the search (upper right) and type `reformat code`.
-It should appear under the "actions" menu.
+It should appear under the "actions" section.

 ## Remove unused imports